getify/You-Dont-Know-JS/async & performance/ch4.md

 ```

 That's it!
 The way we wired `run(..)`, it will automatically advance the generator you pass to it, asynchronously until completion.

+**Note:** The `run(..)` we defined returns a promise which is wired to resolve once the generator is complete, or receive an uncaught exception if the generator doesn't handle it.
+We don't show here using that capability, but we'll come back to it later in the chapter.

 #### ES7: `async` and `await`?